yungyuc/ynote/nsd/01engineering/engineering.rst

 Bash Scripting
 ==============

-.. contents:: Contents in the section
-  :local:
-  :depth: 1

 Shell script is the most common way for automation.
 A shell is responsible for taking commands from users.
 Every operating system provides shells.
 Because